doritoes/AI-PC-Labs/Captcha_Solver/advanced/README.md

 # Advanced CAPTCHA
 Moving into an Advanced tier is a significant jump.
-We are shifting from a simple 10-digit classifier to a 62-character alphanumeric model ($a-z, A-Z, 0-9$).
+We are shifting from a simple 10-digit classifier to a 62-character alphanumeric model (a-z, A-Z, 0-9).
 We are moving to a 6-character string instead of 4.
 This increases the complexity of the output layer from 40 neurons to 372 neurons (62 x 6 characters).

 To handle this, we will leverage the Intel GPU (iGPU) on the Arrow Lake chip using intel_extension_for_pytorch (IPEX)
-- much faster for training than the CPU alone (iGPU has hundreds of execution units/EUs compare to 20 CPU threads)
+- Much faster for training than the CPU alone (iGPU has hundreds of execution units/EUs compare to 20 CPU threads)
-- use CPU to generate training data images, and allow iGPU to train the model
+- Use CPU to generate training data images, and allow iGPU to train the model
+  - This means infinite training data!
+We use half the CPU cores at the start of the epoch to generate fresh CAPTHAS
-- includes early stopping (monitors validation loss and stops early to prevent over-training)
+- Includes learning speed managment (monitors validation loss, when to slow down and fine type, and stops early to prevent over-training)
-- uses 40,000 images for training
+- `train.py` is cable of resuming training on the results of the last epoch
-- increasing game to solve 100 in 10 seconds
+- Increasing game to solve 100 in 10 seconds
 - Disable Intel Wolf Secruity protections during the training run

 Heavily tuned for this hardware
-- tuned dataset size and batch size
+- Tuned dataset size and batch size
   - save VRAM for the 16GB RAM (shared GPU/CPU/system)
   - adjust workload to fit within 35W power envelope
-- in-loop memory purge runs every 500 bathes to try and avoid memory stall
+- In-loop memory purge runs to try and avoid memory stall
-- single bank of RAM, so tune RAM load
+- Single bank of RAM, so tune RAM load
-- If an epoch is running long, heard-clearing GPU cache will bring it back to life
+- NOTE If an epoch is running overly long, heard-clearing GPU cache will bring it back to life
   - `python -c "import torch; torch.xpu.empty_cache(); print('✅ XPU Cache Cleared')"`

+WARNINGS :warning:
-WARNING this puts an intensive load on your GPU
+- :warning: this puts an intensive load on your GPU
   - put your Mini on a wire rack and point a fan at it, or similarly keep it cool

-WARNING you are entering dependency hell.
+- :warning: You are entering dependency hell.
 The following was tested on this specific environment at the time of writing.

-WARNING this is running on the very edge of RAM.
+- :warning: This is running on the very edge of RAM.
 You NEED to close out all apps when you are training.
 If memory utilization goes over 91%, find something to close.
 If the Eposh time goes too high, check memory.
 If you there is a lot of SSD disk activity, you are swapping memory.
 Reduce your RAM usage.

 ## Advanced CAPTCHA Model
 1. If you haven't already, install Python 3.12